kg4ydw/noacli/Readme.md

 to a white background when they are edited.

 # favorites and button dock #

 The favorites editor, when opened, shows your previuosly saved favorites, your 10 most frequently run commands, and your 10 most recent commands not already listed.
 (These numbers are settings that can be changed of course.)
 You can check or uncheck the any entry if you want to keep it or not.
 Named entries show up in the button dock for quick access.
-Also, a shortcut key binding can be set for any favorite (not implemented yet).  can be flagged to be immediately run when selected, or to be inserted into the edit window as a frequently used template for further modification.
+Also, a shortcut key binding can be set for any favorite (not implemented yet).
+A favorite can be flagged to be immediately run when selected, or to be inserted into the edit window as a template for further modification.
+If the command contains a marker set to {} by default), the cursor will be placed at the marker and the marker selected.
+Also, if there was something selected in the edit window before selecting the favorite, it will replace the marker.

+When editing favorites, duplicate commands, buttons, and shortcuts are highlighted so you can fix them.
+Duplicate commands are not allowed, and all but the first will be deleted on save.

 # main command edit #
 The command edit box allows typing of commands.